polarwatch/alaska-seaice/README.md

 The project was initiated in 2024, and the development version of the webpage is currently available for viewing at https://polarwatch.github.io/alaska-seaice/.

-The white paper describing the method used to compute the time series can be found [here](https://polarwatch.github.io/alaska-seaice/whitepaper.html).
+The description of the data and methods used to compute the time series can be found [here](https://polarwatch.github.io/alaska-seaice/methods.html).

 Objectives of the Project:
 * To visualize and make available downloadable time series data of key sea ice indicators.